 ```

-After entering these contents in the editor, save the document, and then you need to configure the front-end to render these special contents correctly.
+After entering this content in the editor and saving the document, you need to configure the front-end to correctly render these special contents.

-Although AnQiCMS's Markdown editor accepts and saves these special syntaxes, the browser itself does not directly support their rendering.Therefore, we need to introduce some front-end JavaScript libraries and CSS style sheets to 'translate' these syntaxes and convert them into user-friendly visual content.base.htmlthe file<head>Completed within the tag.
+Although AnQiCMS's Markdown editor accepts and saves these special syntaxes, the browser itself does not directly support their rendering.Therefore, we need to introduce some front-end JavaScript libraries and CSS style sheets to 'translate' these syntaxes and convert them into user-friendly visual content.These operations are usually introduced in your website template'sbase.htmlthe file<head>Completed within the tag.

-Optimize Markdown StyleIn order to make the content rendered by Markdown more beautiful and the layout more professional on the front-end, you can introduce
+Optimize Markdown style:In order to make the rendered Markdown content more beautiful and professionally formatted on the front end, you can introduce

-github-markdown-cssJust add the following inbase.htmlof<head>.<link>Tags:<link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/github-markdown-css/5.2.0/github-markdown.min.css" crossorigin="anonymous" referrerpolicy="no-referrer" />This will provide a concise reading experience similar to GitHub for your Markdown content, enhancing the overall visual appeal of the content.
+github-markdown-css。Just addbase.htmlof<head>in<link>Tags:<link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/github-markdown-css/5.2.0/github-markdown.min.css" crossorigin="anonymous" referrerpolicy="no-referrer" />This will provide a concise reading experience for your Markdown content, similar to GitHub, and enhance the overall visual effect of the content.

 Actual effect and content value

-With these configurations, when your users visit pages containing Markdown text, mathematical formulas, or flowcharts, they will see professionally presented content with beautifully formatted text, clear formulas, and dynamically displayed flowcharts.This not only greatly enhances the professionalism and readability of the content, but also liberates content creators, allowing them to focus on content creation and the transmission of knowledge, without worrying about complex formatting work.This is a leap forward in content display for technical blogs, educational websites, product documentation, or any website that needs to convey complex information, enabling it to more effectively attract and retain readers.
+With these configurations, when your users visit pages containing Markdown text, mathematical formulas, or flowcharts, they will see professionally formatted content with clear formulas and dynamically displayed flowcharts.This not only greatly enhances the professionalism and readability of the content, but also liberates content creators, allowing them to focus on content creation and the transmission of knowledge, without worrying about complex layout work.This is a leap forward in content presentation for technical blogs, educational websites, product documentation, or any website that needs to convey complex information, and it can attract and retain readers more effectively.

-- These externally referenced CDN resources require the user's browser to be able to access them normally.If your target user group has special network environments or security requirements, you may need to consider downloading these JavaScript libraries and CSS files to your local server for deployment to achieve finer control and optimization.
+- These external CDN resources require the user's browser to be able to access them normally.If your target user group has a special network environment or security requirements, you may need to consider downloading these JavaScript libraries and CSS files to your server locally for deployment to achieve more fine-grained control and optimization.

-- After enabling the Markdown editor, the functions and display methods of the original rich text editor will change.Make sure your content team is familiar with Markdown syntax.
+- After enabling the Markdown editor, the functionality and display method of the original rich text editor will change.Make sure your content team is familiar with Markdown syntax.

-- If you have inserted custom content that needs to be rendered as HTML in Markdown (such as certain special HTML fragments), and you want AnQiCMS to automatically convert it to HTML instead of displaying it as raw Markdown, you can pay attention to the AnQiCMS template tags.
+- If you have inserted custom content that needs to be rendered as HTML in Markdown (for example, certain special HTML fragments), and you want AnQiCMS to automatically convert it to HTML instead of displaying it as raw Markdown, you can pay attention to the AnQiCMS template tags in

 Frequently Asked Questions (FAQ)

-Q: Why does the front-end still display the original LaTeX code even though I have enabled the Markdown editor and added a formula?A: This is usually because the MathJax library is not loaded or initialized correctly on the front-end page.
-Please check if you have included the MathJax library correctly in
+Q: Why did I enable the Markdown editor and add a formula, but the front end still displays the original LaTeX code?A: This is usually because the MathJax library has not been loaded or initialized correctly on the front-end page.
+Please check if you have correctly included the MathJax library in

-base.htmlthe file.<script>Ensure that the tag has been used correctly.MathJax-scriptofasyncproperties andsrcThe path is correct.
-Additionally, please confirm that the LaTeX formula syntax you have written in Markdown is correct, for example, whether inline formulas are using single quotes.$Package, does the block-level formula use double quotes?$$Package.Q: The flowchart does not display, or the display is the original Mermaid code instead of the graphic?A: In this situation, you need to check
+base.htmlthe file.<script>tags and make sureMathJax-scriptofasyncattributes andsrcThe path is not incorrect.
+Additionally, confirm that the syntax of the LaTeX formula you have written in Markdown is correct, for example, whether the inline formula uses single$Wrap, whether the block-level formula uses double$$.Q: The flow chart does not display or displays the original Mermaid code instead of the graphic?A: In this case, you need to check